DevQps/mrt-rs/README.md

 ## Full support
 All MRT record types, including deprecated types, that are mentioned in [RFC6396](https://tools.ietf.org/html/rfc6396) and [RFC8050](https://tools.ietf.org/html/rfc8050) are supported.
-It should be noted however that only BGP4MP and TABLE_DUMP_V2 messages currently contain tests.
+It should be noted that not all code is tested.
 This is due to the fact that I do not have MRT-formatted streams for other protocols.

 **Supported MRT types:**
 - NULL